LatievA/OOP/README.md

-Hello my name is Latiyev Abylay this is my homework
+Hello my name is Latiyev Abylay this is my homework.
+You will find assignment 1 tasks in src main